 DocuSend Was Invented for Engaged Brains

 That’s right.
-It’s for critical thinkers who want solutions, ways and means of doing things better, because they know continuing to do things the same way when new and better ways exist is the equivalent of doing and saying dumb things.
+DocuSend’s complete print-to-mail service is for critical thinkers who want solutions, ways and means of doing things better, because they know it doesn't make sense to continue doing things the same way when new and much better ways exist.

 Want some firsthand examples?